Last Updated on September 13, 2021

 It might come as a surprise to some of you, but it has been eleven years since Bitcoin, the first digital coin, was launched in January 2009.
 Bitcoin tested the waters and showed that the world, although not completely ready, was more than eager to transform the traditional payment system.

 In the midst of the ‘cryptocurrency craze’, there was a need for proper trading platforms for the modern crypto investor.
 This is when the cryptocurrency exchanges made their debut.
 It was now possible for traders to buy, sell, trade, transfer, and convert currencies faster and cheaper.

 If all this is new to you, and you’re just about to make your first crypto investment, you’ll definitely need a fiat-to-crypto exchange to purchase digital coins using regular fiat currencies, i.e. US dollars for example.
+It’s important to look at all the different types of exchanges on offer and their associated trading fees.
 Once you get hold of your first cryptos, it’s easy to switch to a crypto-to-crypto exchange as they usually support a greater variety of trading pairs.